 Each approved waiver demonstration project must include a strong evaluation component that will help state and local child welfare agencies learn the extent to which new interventions are successful in improving outcomes and addressing identified targets for change.
 Each Title IV-E agency authorized to conduct a demonstration project must obtain an evaluation by an independent contractor to assess the effectiveness of the project.
 The evaluations must include:

-Under the direction of our Director, Tamara Fuller, the CFRC is currently partnering with the Wisconsin Department of Children and Families (DCF) to evaluate their waiver demonstration project, known as the Post-Reunification Support (P.S.)
+Under the direction of our Director, Tamara Fuller, CFRC partnered with the Wisconsin Department of Children and Families (DCF) to evaluate their waiver demonstration project, known as the Post-Reunification Support (P.S.)
 Program.
 The P.S.
 Program provides up to 12 months of post-reunification services and support to families with children who have reunified from substitute care who are at higher risk of re-entry into care.
 The goals of the P.S.
 Program are to reduce repeat maltreatment and re-entry into substitute care, as well as improve child and family well-being post-reunification.
-CFRC is conducting the process, outcome, and cost evaluations of the Wisconsin waiver demonstration evaluation.
-In addition, we have developed a predictive risk model that is being implemented in Wisconsin to target services to those children and families that are at highest risk of re-entry into substitute care within 12 months of reunification.
+CFRC conducted the data collection process, outcome, and cost evaluations of the Wisconsin waiver demonstration evaluation.
+In addition, we developed a predictive risk model that is being implemented in Wisconsin to target services to those children and families that are at highest risk of re-entry into substitute care within 12 months of reunification.

 The Illinois Department of Children and Family Services implemented an outcome-focused training and development program to equip new caseworkers with the knowledge and skills necessary to perform in an outcome-focused child welfare environment.
 The Enhanced Training curriculum was built on competencies taught as part of the State's foundation training, and was provided to all new child welfare workers, and included classroom instruction, on-the-job training, shadowing, and post-training booster sessions.
 CFRC conducted the process and outcome evaluation components of the waiver demonstration evaluation; however, the demonstration was terminated early due to low enrollment.